WGBA-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 WGBA launched a new second digital subchannel in November 2010 carrying TheCoolTV which had aired on the WTMJ's second subchannel since the summer of 2009.
 The establishment of WGBA-DT2 made it the second commercial station in the market to launch a subchannel service after WBAY-TV.
 On September 7, 2011, Journal and Weigel Broadcasting announced that WGBA would carry MeTV beginning on October 1, 2011.
 MeTV replaced TheCoolTV on 26.2 on that date, as Journal brought a lawsuit against TheCoolTV's parent company Cool Music Network, LLC for non-payment of services; WTMJ-TV, along with Journal's other stations dropped the network on October 1, 2011, to carry Live Well Network or MeTV, depending on the market.
 Sometime in the summer of 2016, 26.2 was converted to a widescreen presentation in line with Weigel converting their networks to that format.

 On May 18, 2015, Scripps and Katz Broadcasting announced an affiliation agreement allowing Scripps' Green Bay duopoly to carry all three of Katz's digital broadcast networks in the near future, with WGBA carrying Laff and WACY carrying Escape and Grit (Laff launched one month earlier in markets with Scripps-owned stations not affected by its merger with the Journal Broadcasting Group, while the two others will also begin to be carried by select sister stations of WGBA through the deal).
 Laff debuted as a digital subchannel on August 12, 2015.

 In late April 2019, WGBA was revealed as launching a fourth digital subchannel for Katz's relaunch of Court TV on May 8, 2019.
 At the end of October 2021, the station picked up Ion Television (formerly a WBAY subchannel since 2015), which had come under common Scripps ownership in January 2021.
 In December 2021, a minor switch of subchannels occurred, with WGBA-DT3 becoming the new home of Grit, and WACY-DT2 taking Laff.

 The station ended its MeTV affiliation on October 1, 2022, due to corporate mandates involving Scripps preferring their networks be carried on their stations, with Defy TV replacing it and two subchannels for the QVC networks added on the same day.
-A transitional affiliate to carry MeTV, while MeTV's owner Weigel Broadcasting builds out its construction permit to launch a new Wittenberg-licensed station on channel 31, has yet to be announced.
+MeTV's owner Weigel Broadcasting has since launched a new Shawano-licensed station on channel 31, WMEI, on June 23, 2024, with MeTV, in addition to subchannels carrying MeTV+, MeTV Toons, Story Television and Movies!.

+On July 1, 2024, subchannel 2 was switched without notice from Defy TV to ION plus.